IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

 machines in the same manner and use the zookeeper that is distributed with Kafka.

 To easily copy around files with *scp*, you should also create SSH keypairs on every system and add the public key to all *authorized_keys* files on all VMs.
-Do this for the normal user and fro root, so that you can copy around files as root and as normal user.
+Do this for the normal user and for root, so that you can copy around files as root and as normal user.

 ### Meeting the requirements for Kerberos